MinnPost/minnpost-wordpress/wp-content/plugins/redirection/readme.txt

 1. Go to the plugin management page and enable the plugin
 1. Configure the options from the `Manage/Redirection` page

-You can find full details of installing a plugin on the [plugin installation page](http://urbangiraffe.com/articles/how-to-install-a-wordpress-plugin/).
+You can find full details of installing a plugin on the [plugin installation page](https://redirection.me/support/installation/).

-Full documentation can be found on the [Redirection](http://urbangiraffe.com/plugins/redirection/) page.
+Full documentation can be found on the [Redirection](https://redirection.me/support/) page.

+== Screenshots ==

+1. Redirection management interface
+2. Adding a redirection
+3. Redirect logs
+4. Import/Export
+5. Options
+6. Support

 == Frequently Asked Questions ==